andychase/codebook/pages/2015-07-01-album_data.md

 1. Set up a virtual server on [Digital Ocean](//digitalocean.com/?refcode=d91055f0c205) ([non-ref](//digitalocean.com)) to work on. *Optional:* I like working on another server because a remote server has a lot of bandwidth so I can get the data quickly, and I can feel good about downloading a lot of remote scripts and dependencies without harming my local environment.
 2. Followed the MusicBrainz instructions on setting up the database: [MusicBrainz Database Setup](https://bitbucket.org/lalinsky/mbslave).

-# 3. Ask my question
+# 3. Asking my questions

 So the goal here is now to ask the questions I have about title tracks to the database.
 I'm going to be querying SQL here to do this.